ngocmphan/arbres_publics/README.md

 * Confidence interval for DHP of trees.
 * Generally, how big are the trees on road versus off road?
 * Profile the placements of trees.
+* Conduct unsupervised learning - clustering to identify groups of trees.
 #### Area differences
 * Is there any difference in the types of trees planted in different areas?
 * On average, how big are the trees in different areas?
 Compare.